l3uddz/plex_autoscan/README.md

 "USE_SUDO": true
 ```

+`USE_SUDO` - This option is typically used in conjunction with `PLEX_USER` (e.g. `sudo -u plex`).

-`USE_SUDO` - Runs Plex Autoscan with sudo.
-If the user that runs your Plex Autoscan server is able to run the Plex Media Scanner CLI command without sudo, you can you can set this to `false`.
-Default is `true`.
+  - If the user that runs your Plex Autoscan server is able to run the Plex Media Scanner CLI command without sudo, or is installed with the same user account (e.g. `plex`), you can you can set this to `false`.

+  - The user that runs plex_autoscan needs to beable to sudo, without a password otherwise, it cannot execute the PLEX_SCANNER as `plex`.
+This can be disabled by config option USE_SUDO.

+ - Default is `true`.

 ## Docker